-Bill, with the assistance of Maslon partners Rich Wilson, Wayne Moskowitz, and Catherine Ahlin, and Maslon paralegal Renee Lowder, put together the petition to the Supreme Court and necessary briefs during June, and Bill argued the case before the Supreme Court in July.
-In addition, on behalf of Common Cause, Jewish Community Action, the ACLU-MN, and several individuals, Bill and the Maslon team filed an amicus curiae brief in the Minnesota Supreme Court in a separate action which had been commenced challenging the Secretary of State’s selection of a title for the Voter ID amendment on the ballot.
+Bill, with the assistance of Maslon attorneys Rich Wilson and Catherine Ahlin-Halverson as well as former Maslon attorney Wayne Moskowitz, put together the petition to the Supreme Court and necessary briefs during June, and Bill argued the case before the Supreme Court in July.
+In addition, on behalf of Common Cause, Jewish Community Action, the ACLU-MN, and several individuals, Bill and the Maslon team filed an amicus curiae brief in the Minnesota Supreme Court in a separate action which had been commenced challenging the Secretary of State's selection of a title for the Voter ID amendment on the ballot.

 Although the Supreme Court ruled against Maslon's clients in both cases, each decision drew vigorous dissents by Justices Paul Anderson and Alan Page.
 Maslon's brief, together with those dissents, framed the public discourse about the Voter ID amendment during the final two months of the campaign.
 Bill Pentelovitch participated in several forums debating the amendment against its proponents.